 The module generates the IV internally randomly with an approved SP 800-90B DRBG, which is compliant with provision 2) of IG A.5.
+The generated IV is always at least 96 bits in length.

 When a GCM IV is used for decryption, the responsibility for the IV generation lies with the party that performs the AES-GCM encryption therefore there is no restriction on the IV generation.